shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-managing-cookie-segments.md

 - when you expire out of the segment, and
 - whether the segment is active.

   The cookie viewer also allows you to see the cookie of other users besides yourself.
-To do this, you must know the  Xandr user ID and use this format:
+To do this, you must know the  Microsoft Advertising user ID and use this format:

   ```
   https://ib.adnxs.com/cookie?member_id=MEMBER_ID&dongle=DONGLE&uid=USER_ID